arcus/Arcus_Labs_Orientation/new_to_data_science.md

 **Training Modules:**

-To get started learning about data science, we recommend starting with these modules:
+To begin learning about data science, we recommend starting with these modules:

 * [Reproducibility](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/reproducibility/reproducibility.md)
 * [How to Troubleshoot](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/how_to_troubleshoot/how_to_troubleshoot.md)